A Midsummer Art Walk - Calendar

 Hosted by the Art Galleries of River North.

-On July 14th the galleries of River North present A Midsummer Art Walk.
+On July 13th the galleries of River North present the second annual Midsummer Art Walk.
 The event is centered at Superior and Franklin Streets.

 Over 20 art galleries will present fine paintings, sculptures and photographs from around the world.

-Local hot-spots Otto Mezzo, Club Lago and Bar Lupo will offer drink and appetizer specials for those who attend the walk.
-Bar Lupo will host an after-party from 8-10pm.
+Local hot-spots, including Club Lago and Bar Lupo, will offer drink and appetizer specials for those who attend the walk.
+An after-party will take place at Bar Lupo from 8-10pml

 Since the early 1980’s River North has been the home of the city’s art scene.
 The Galleries exhibit the most prominent and innovative artists working locally and around the world.